 This type of problem is most often caused by a spotty internet connection.
 It usually means the game running on your device is losing its connection with the casino’s server.
 Since the server provides the results of each game and deals with payouts and losses, when communication is lost, the game doesn’t know what to do.

 This problem usually occurs when playing casino on mobile devices that are connecting to the Internet through 3G or 4G connections.
 Unfortunately, there really isn’t much you can do about this type of poor performance.
 If possible, you can try moving to an area with a stronger signal, or finding a Wi-Fi hotspot you can connect to.

 If you can’t do either, your best course of action is going to be to just wait until you reach an area where one of those options is possible.
-Continuing to play casino games for real money on an unstable connection is not the kind of gambling you want to do.
+Continuing to play casino games on an unstable connection is not the kind of gambling you want to do.

 Problem: You Can’t Connect To The Online Casino